umbralcalc/umbralcalc.github.io/_posts/probabilistic_thinking_for_simulations.md

 <img src="../assets/probabilistic_thinking_for_simulations/evaluate-probability-partition-region.svg" />

-## Estimating the mean state
+## Estimating the mean and variance in state

-## Evolving state probabilities in time
+## Estimating state probabilities in time

 ## Returning to why we care